srph/angular-xhr/DEVREFERENCE.md

 * This docs was built for potential contributors & developers of the library.
 If you only need the API, go to the [API Reference docs](//github.com/srph/angular-xhr/reference.html).

+Reminder that I would like this library to be as simple as possible.

 ## Building from source

 To build, you are required to install npm and bower.